jiggneshhgohel/hello-world-imba/tutorial_readme.md

 }
 ```

 That is similar to how we specified `style-loader` and `css-loader` earlier.
-The only different here is that here we have replaced `style-loader` with `MiniCssExtractPlugin.loader`.
+The only difference here is that here we have replaced `style-loader` with `MiniCssExtractPlugin.loader`.
 And that tells webpack that for any file which has filename matching with the regular expression specified in the `test` property, first use `css-loader` to compile those and then use `MiniCssExtractPlugin.loader` on the output of `css-loader`.

 So after those modifications our `webpack.config.js` should look like (note unchanged parts are shown as truncated with `...`)